ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 Now, this last part is crucial for me because what I've used to create jobs automatically in Jenkins is a **seed job**.
 A seed job is a particular pipeline that all it does, is to create other Jenkins jobs for us.<br>

 How does it do that? **Using the DSL plugin**.
-(If you don't know what the plugin is, you should really read this article -> https://plugins.jenkins.io/job-dsl/)<br>
+(If you don't know what the plugin is, you should read this article -> https://plugins.jenkins.io/job-dsl/)<br>

 The seed job will download the repository with the infrastructure code and provision the files within the folder `/jenkins-jobs`; by doing this, we can have all our Jenkins jobs defined as code.